John3/awesome-torque3d/README.md

 #### Tactical RPG

 #### Sandbox RPG
-- [Blockland](http://blockland.us/) - [Store Steam](http://store.steampowered.com/app/250340/) Is a non-linear online multiplayer sandbox game with no set goals where you build have the freedom to design and construct elaborate structures with bricks.

 - [Life is Feudal: Your Own](http://lifeisfeudal.com/yo) - [Store Steam](http://store.steampowered.com/app/290080/) A truly hardcore sandbox RPG with captivating survival aspects.
 Described as a real life Medieval simulator.

 #### Fantasy